DainiusSenf/Angular4-CLI-Saleforce/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Run 'gulp build' to build project.

 ## SalesForce

 Create AngularAppControler class in salesforce.
 Example is in Salesforce/classes.

+## Deploy to SalesForce

+Run 'gulp deploy' to deploy project to SalesForce.